-United States Customs and Border Protection (CBP) will extend border restrictions which block all nonessential land and ferry travel across the United States borders with Mexico and Canada through February 21, 2021.
-Air travel is not affected by the restriction.
-Essential travel is permitted, and includes things like travel for work, school, medical treatment, and more.
-These restrictions have been renewed multiple times since being enacted on March 21, 2020 to help reduce the spread of COVID-19.
+United States Customs and Border Protection (CBP) will extend border restrictions which block all nonessential land and ferry travel across the United States borders with Mexico and Canada through October 21, 2021.

 Employers must have a comprehensive plan to manage the immigration status of the former company’s foreign employees when undergoing a merger, acquisition, or other entity change.
 Otherwise, employees could lose their immigration status and employers could be subject to penalties and other consequences.

 The United States State Department has released the October 2021 Visa Bulletin.
 United States Citizenship and Immigration Services (USCIS) will use the Dates for Filing chart to accept employment-based adjustment of status applications.
 Individuals whose priority dates are before the cutoff date for their employment-based preference category and country may file for adjustment of status.